How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 Is Yokest Shoes a legit website?

 Registered in China in March 2019, Yokest Shoes appears to be a scam website.
 They use product images that are copied from other retailers.
-The company behind Yokest Shoes also operates Lazajoy, which is another site you should stay away from.
+The company behind Yokest Shoes also operates Lazajoy, which is another site you should avoid.

 Is BeautifulHalo trustworthy?